Ntuk/smart-recipe-meal-planner/README.md

    - Prometheus: http://localhost:9095
    - RabbitMQ Management UI: http://localhost:15672 (default credentials: admin/password)

 Note: The monitoring stack (Prometheus and Grafana) is included when using the `--monitor` flag.
 This will enable metrics collection and visualization for all services.
+The default credentials provided for Grafana and RabbitMQ are for development purposes only and should be changed for production environments.

 ### Service Ports